CiscoDevNet/terraform-provider-intersight/website/docs/r/softwarerepository_category_mapper.html.markdown

 Maps a Cisco software repository image category identifier to its applicable hardware models.
 ## Argument Reference
 The following arguments are supported:
-* `additional_properties`:
-(Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
 * `category`:(string) The category of the model series.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `file_type`:(string) The type of distributable image, example huu, scu, driver, os.* `Distributable` - Stores firmware host utility images and fabric images.* `DriverDistributable` - Stores driver distributable images.* `ServerConfigurationUtilityDistributable` - Stores server configuration utility images.* `OperatingSystemFile` - Stores operating system iso images.* `HyperflexDistributable` - It stores HyperFlex images.
 * `mdf_id`:(string) Cisco software repository image category identifier.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) An unique identifer for a capability descriptor.
-* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `regex_pattern`:(string) The regex that all images of this category follow.
 * `nr_source`:(string) The image can be downloaded from cisco.com or external cloud store.* `Cisco` - External repository hosted on cisco.com.* `IntersightCloud` - Repository hosted by the Intersight Cloud.* `LocalMachine` - The file is available on the local client machine.
 Used as an upload source type.* `NetworkShare` - External repository in the customer datacenter.
 This will typically be a file server.
 * `supported_models`: